 Please be aware that the state tax law changes will not impact the way you collect, report, and remit City of Corvallis Lodging Room Taxes (LRT) attributable to direct fees your establishment charges a customer that are not covered by the reservation made through an intermediary or online travel company.

 What you need to do:

-If your lodging facility sells accommodations to lodging intermediaries or online travel companies, continue to report the income received from these transactions on the City of Corvallis Transient Room Tax Return Form – Lodging Entities remittance Return as part of “the gross monthly receipts from guest room rentals” amount.
-The revised TRT tax return form will provide a line for you to deduct the revenue received from lodging intermediaries for bookings done on or after 7/1/15.
+If your lodging facility sells accommodations to lodging intermediaries or online travel companies, continue to report the income received from these transactions on the City of Corvallis Lodging Room Tax Return Form – Lodging Entities remittance Return as part of “the gross monthly receipts from guest room rentals” amount.
+The revised LRT tax return form will provide a line for you to deduct the revenue received from lodging intermediaries for bookings done on or after 7/1/15.

-The TRT tax return form along with instructions for completing the return has been revised to accommodate this change.
-The tax return form will include a new line to subtract income from lodging intermediaries or online travel companies before calculating your TRT collections for the month.
+The LRT tax return form along with instructions for completing the return has been revised to accommodate this change.
+The tax return form will include a new line to subtract income from lodging intermediaries or online travel companies before calculating your LRT collections for the month.
 The form will also include an additional page for you to report rent receipts from individual lodging intermediaries and online travel companies.
 To accurately report these transactions on your tax return it will be important that you maintain records on each company you sell accommodations to.

 If you have any questions regarding this change, please call the number under the contact information on this page.

 Per Corvallis Municipal Code 8.04, the City is authorized to collect a 9% tax on all places of lodging.
 The lodging room tax is imposed on the rental of a room space in a hotel or home costing $2 or more each day.
 The tax applies not only to hotels and motels, but also to bed and breakfasts, condominiums, apartments and houses.